gruppe-adler/grad-leaveNotes/README.md

 _for details about what npm is and how to use it, look it up on [npmjs.com](https://www.npmjs.com/)_

 1. Install package `grad-leaveNotes` : `npm install --save grad-leaveNotes`
-2. Prepend your mission's `description.ext` with `#define MODULES_DIRECTORY node_modules`
-3. Append the following lines of code to the `description.ext`:
+2. Append the following lines of code to the `description.ext`:

 ```sqf
 #include "node_modules\grad-leaveNotes\grad_leaveNotes.hpp"